aspose-words/Aspose.Words-API-References-Tutorials/english/net/apply-license/apply-metered-license/_index.md

 - Valid credentials for metered licensing.

 ## Step 1: Import the Required Namespaces
 To start, import the necessary namespaces in your C# code.
-These namespaces contain the classes and methods needed for working with Aspose.Words.
+These namespaces contain the classes and methods needed for Words Processing with Aspose.Words.

 ```csharp
 using Aspose.Words;